February 24, 2022 • Blue Habits Tips, Resources

 At the international level, hundreds of organizations and businesses are calling on the United Nations to enact a global plastics treaty that would set global rules and regulations that would reduce plastic pollution.
 And legislation that limits, taxes, or bans unnecessary single use plastic items, such as plastic bags, takeout containers, and bottles, has been successfully enacted in many places globally, and you can support the adoption of such policies in your community too.
 Here is a comprehensive resource and toolkit on legislative approaches to limiting plastic bags, foodware, microplastics, and more.

 This should go without saying, but when you use single-use (and other) plastics that can be recycled, always be sure to recycle them.
 At present, just 9% of plastic is recycled worldwide.
 Recycling helps keep plastics out of the ocean and reduces the amount of “new” plastic in circulation.
 If you need help finding a place to recycle plastic waste near you, check Earth911’s recycling directory.
 It’s also important to check with your local recycling center about the types of plastic they accept.

 Help remove plastics from the ocean and prevent them from getting there in the first place by participating in, or organizing a cleanup of your local beach or waterway.
 This is one of the most direct and rewarding ways to fight ocean plastic pollution.
-You can simply go to the beach or waterway and collect plastic waste on your own or with friends or family, or you can join a local organization’s cleanup or an international event like the International Coastal Cleanup.
+You can simply go to the beach or waterway and collect plastic waste on your own or with friends or family, or you can join a local organization’s cleanup or an international event like our Global Ocean Cleanup or the International Coastal Cleanup.